Sonic Adventure: Plot

 The mad scientist Doctor Robotnik seeks a new way to defeat his nemesis, Sonic, and conquer the world.
 He learns about Chaos, a creature that, thousands of years ago, helped to protect the Chao and the all-powerful Master Emerald, which balances the power of the seven Chaos Emeralds.
 When a tribe of echidnas sought to steal the power of the Emeralds, breaking the harmony they had with the Chao, Chaos retaliated by using the Emeralds' power to transform into a monstrous beast, Perfect Chaos, and wipe them out.
 Tikal, a young echidna who befriended Chaos, imprisoned it in the Master Emerald along with herself.
 Robotnik shatters the Master Emerald to release Chaos and tests its natural form on the city of Station Square.

 After police fail to defeat Chaos, Sonic and Tails work to stop Robotnik from empowering it with the Chaos Emeralds.
 Knuckles, the only remaining echidna, sets out to find the shards of the Master Emerald.
 Robotnik activates a new series of robots, including E-102 Gamma, and orders them to find Froggy, a frog who ate a Chaos Emerald; Froggy's owner, Big, seeks him as well.
 Back in Station Square, Sonic's friend Amy protects a Flicky being pursued for its Chaos Emerald.
 When she and the Flicky are captured, Amy convinces Gamma not to work for Robotnik.
-Gamma helps her escape before seeking out and destroying the other robots in his series, sacrificing himself in the process.
-Tails foils Robotnik's contingency plan to destroy Station Square via a missile strike.
+Gamma helps her escape before seeking out and destroying the other robots in his series.
+Gamma confronts Beta and successfully destroys him and frees the Flicky inside, but is fatally wounded from the fight.
+However, Gamma regains memories of the Flicky within him before collapsing, shutting off his auto-repair system.
+Gamma sacrifices himself by self-destructing, freeing the trapped Flicky within him.
+Meanwhile, Tails foils Robotnik's contingency plan to destroy Station Square via a missile strike.

 Although Sonic disrupts Robotnik's plans, Chaos absorbs the Chaos Emeralds and transforms into Perfect Chaos.
 It rebels against Robotnik and destroys Station Square.
 Through flashbacks from Tikal, who was also released from the Master Emerald, Sonic realizes that Chaos has been in constant torment and sorrow, and that imprisoning it again will not stop it.
 He uses the Chaos Emeralds to transform into Super Sonic and defeats Perfect Chaos.
 Chaos calms down when it sees the Chao living peacefully in Station Square, and Tikal takes it somewhere safe to live in peace.
 Sonic pursues a fleeing Robotnik.